tomtom28/njit-is-601-project-4/my-final-project/my_final_project/README.md

 The form validation also includes verification that the `Password` and `Repeat Password` fields match.
 ![jinja_signup_password_validation](screenshots/jinja_no_auth/jinja-signup-password-validation.png)

-The form also ensures that the `Email` is not repeatedly submitted.
+The form also ensures that the same `Email` is not repeatedly submitted.
 Only new email addresses can be used to create a new account.
 ![jinja_signup_password_validation](screenshots/jinja_no_auth/jinja-signup-repeat-email.png)